NASA-LIS/NASA-Land-Coupler/README.md

 ## Clone Instructions
 These have been tested on **Discover (NASA)** and **Cheyenne (NCAR)**.
-All instructions and scripts are based on tcsh, so go ahead and switch to it now.
+All instructions and scripts are based on bash, so go ahead and switch to it now.
 ```
-$ tcsh
+$ bash
 ```

 Clone the repository including the submodules.